--Deliberately Developmental Psychology--

 The grand entrance fee for real transformation of our lives is an experienced understanding that no matter how much you Clean up and heal (in psychotherapy) and Grow up (through coaching or life experience), when really Showing up, a perspective even greater than ourself is revealed.
 Zen training unyieldingly disrupts our self-centeredness, pointing to a perspective that’s “beyond” the small and conventional life.
 Take a moment to inquire- when you look to find your “self“ what is actually here?
 Yes, there is thinking, there is emotion, there is sensation and there is the appearance of the world outside of you.
 But is that all?
 Where does the impulse to create something novel- art, love, entrepreneurship, even a galaxy- originate from?
 Some of the best moments of our lives occur when we tap into the dimension we call “spiritual”, a sense we might be connected to something much larger than we’d imagined.

 Perhaps you’ve grown tired of popular feel good Buddhism where everything is flowing with “Zen”.
 If it is your time to stop kidding yourself and admit you are suffering, I’d like the opportunity to know you.
 Zen Buddhism is a confronting path which further and further reveals the ephemeral nature of our existence.
 It’s a steep climb and it's often difficult as our meditation reveals again and again how we limit ourselves by clinging to the familiarity of our narrative of autonomy, separateness and fear.
 This sense of separateness is the root of our alienation, our sense of angst and of our self-centeredness.
 We realize that rather than being players in loving reality, we’ve been sidelined in existential angst… (read more- link to a blog)

-I was ordained as an Integral Zen priest in 2018 and I continue to train in and facilitate the Dharma under the guidance of Doshin Roshi
+I was ordained as Zen priest in 2018 and I continue to train in and facilitate the Dharma under the guidance of Doshin Roshi